sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	> **Note:** You will start by creating a Customer model class, and your CRUD operations in the service will be automatically created using scaffolding features.

-1. Replace the Customers.cs class content with the following code.
+1. Replace the Customer.cs class content with the following code.
 Press **CTRL+S** to save the changes.

 	(Code Snippet - _Building Windows 8 Apps - Ex2 - Customer class_)
 	<!-- mark:1-36 -->